Lautsänger Journey — wired headphones, fitted with Lautsänger Components

 The modification is acoustic.
 Not electronic.

 No driver is rewired.
 No DSP is re-tuned.
-The refinement happens in the physical geometry of the cup — a hand-shaped Cymatic Organ that returns Klangsog to the resonance pattern.
+The refinement happens in the geometry of the cup — a precisely shaped Lautsänger Component that returns Klangsog to the driver's resonance.
 The drivers do the work.
-The Cymatic Organ shapes the result.
+The Lautsänger Component shapes the result.

 Frequency response